jackdbd/sfscon-2024-indieweb/slides/own-your-domain.md

 <!--
 A personal domain is a domain name that you personally own, control, and use to represent yourself on the internet.
 Getting a personal domain is the first step towards getting on the indieweb, and is therefore a requirement for [IndieMark](https://indieweb.org/IndieMark) Level 0.

+Using your own domain gives you control over where people find and interact with you online.
+When you migrate to a new hosting provider or CMS, if your site stays on the same domain, everyone will still find you, regardless of whether they follow your site in a reader, land directly on your permalinks from other sites or search engines, or even type your domain directly into a browser.

 What to write on your site? https://jamesg.blog/2024/02/19/personal-website-ideas/